MAGALA-RICHARD/documentation-example/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.create_experiment(self, permutation: bool = True, base_name: str = None, **kwargs)

-   Initialize an Experiment instance, adding the necessary models and factors.
+   Initialize an ``Experiment`` instance, adding the necessary models and factors.

         Args:

-            **kwargs: Additional parameters for CoreModel.
+            ``kwargs``: Additional parameters for CoreModel.

-            :param permutation (bool).
+            ``permutation`` (bool).
 If True, the experiment uses a permutation node to run unique combinations of the specified factors for the simulation.
 For example, if planting population and nitrogen fertilizers are provided, each combination of planting population level and fertilizer amount is run as an individual treatment.

-           :param  base_name (str, optional): The name of the base simulation to be moved into the experiment setup. if not provided, it is expected to be Simulation as the default
+           ``base_name`` (str, optional): The name of the base simulation to be moved into the experiment setup. if not provided, it is expected to be Simulation as the default

 .. function:: apsimNGpy.core.core.CoreModel.edit_cultivar(self, *, CultivarName: str, commands: str, values: Any, **kwargs)